 Integrity and confidentiality (along with availability) represent the main pillars upon which good information security is built.
 Personal data under the GDPR must be “processed in a manner that ensures appropriate security of the personal data”.
 The use of the word ‘appropriate’ should be noted, as the GDPR acknowledges that measures and controls will vary between organisations and sectors.
 The ICO picks up on this by stating that when considering what is appropriate, you need to consider risks “in relation to the nature, scope, context and purpose of your processing”.

-• Adhering to relevant codes of conduct and complying/certifying with management system standards, e.g. BS 10012 and ISO 27701
+- Developing and delivering training and awareness programmes for your staff• Adhering to relevant codes of conduct and complying/certifying with management system standards, e.g., BS 10012 and ISO 27701

 It is worth noting that complying with the accountability principle is an ongoing obligation and requires you to regularly review and update measures, as required, across all stages of processing.
 Being fully accountable and maintaining systems and documentation, however, will help provide mitigation if you are ever the subject of an investigation into a data breach.
 It is also important to remember that data breaches do not just relate to data loss or disclosure; an administrative breach (such as failing to adhere to the principles and rights of the GDPR) can also result in significant fines being imposed by the supervisory authority (ICO in the UK).